KrishnaKanth1618/Favihash/README.md

 Usage:
 1.Clone the repository from using git clone
-2.Provide executable permissions for the bash script 3.Before running the bash script run shodan init <api_key>
+2.Provide executable permissions for the bash script 3.Run the bash script and provide shodan api_key,favicon url.